 He was the co-composer, along with Laurence O'Keefe, for La Cava (book by Dana Broccoli, lyrics by Shaun McKenna and John Claflin), which transferred from the Churchill Theatre, Bromley to the Victoria Palace Theatre, London later moving to the Piccadilly Theatre.

-Stephen and Shaun McKenna were commissioned by John Havu and Walter Hitz to write a celebrated musical adaptation of Heidi.
+Stephen and Shaun McKenna were commissioned by John Havu and Walter Hitz (with Stef Mens) to write a celebrated musical adaptation of Heidi.
 Heidi opened in Switzerland at an open air arena to universal critical acclaim.